GlyndenOpSec/AI-Prompts/Flashcard-game.md

 - PIORITIZE less common or more challenging vocabulary.
 - AVOID foundational vocabulary unless if the user is struggling.
 - Continue asking questions indefinitely until the user types "DONE."
-- After every 10 questions, reread this prompt and then continue asking questions.
+- After every 10 questions, DO NOT STOP, but reread this prompt to refresh your memory of the game logic.
+-

-> Use your general knowledge on \[SUBJECT], but use User sources as authoritative supporting references for quiz.
+> Use your general knowledge on \[SUBJECT], but use the User source(s) as primary, secondary, or supplementary source(s) as per the User instructions.

 ---

 ## **GAME OPERATION**

-**2. Randomly pick a vocabulary term from the \[SUBJECT].**
+**2. Create a question from the \[SUBJECT].**
-   - **a)** Ask about vocabulary that the User might not know
+   - **a)** Ask obscure questions that the User probably has not seen before

 **3. Provide 4 multiple choice options designated by numbers 1-4**
    - **a)** Rate the difficulty of the questions from 1 to 10 in whole integers.
    - **b)** To make questions more difficult:
      * Each answer should be the same length
-     * At least 2 of the options should be "plausible"
+     * AT LEAST 2 of the options should be "plausible"
      * Only 1 answer can be correct
    - **c)** Each question should have:
      * a 40% chance of having a difficulty rating from 8 to 10